-All 'ipps' URI which do NOT explicitly specify a port MUST be resolved to IANA-assigned well-known port 631, already registered in [PORTREG] for IPP/1.1 Encoding and Transport [RFC2910].
+Per IPP/1.1 Encoding and Transport [RFC2910], all 'ipps' URI which do NOT explicitly specify a port MUST be resolved to IANA-assigned well-known port 631, already registered in [PORTREG] by [RFC2910].

-Note: Port 631 is used for both 'ipp' [RFC3510] and 'ipps' URI, both of which refer to an IPP print service or a network resource managed by such a service, for consistency with recent IETF best practices.
+Note: Per direction of the IESG, as described in [RFC2910], port 631 is used for all IPP protocol connections (with or without TLS).
+Port 631 is therefore used for both 'ipp' [RFC3510] and 'ipps' URI, which both refer to an IPP Printer or a network resource managed by an IPP Printer.
 IPP Printer implementors can refer to the CUPS [CUPS] source code for an example of incoming connection handling for the dual use of port 631.

-For compatibility with existing IPP Client and IPP Printer implementations, explicit port 443 (assigned in the 'https' URI scheme [RFC7230]) MUST be accepted in 'ipps' URI and MUST be processed normally by IPP Clients and IPP Printers.
+Per PWG IPP Everywhere [PWG5100.14], for compatibility with existing IPP implementations, IPP Clients and IPP Printers MUST accept explicit port 443 (assigned in the 'https' URI scheme [RFC7230]) in 'ipps' URI values.